tomjaguarpaw/trainings/lynda/diversity-and-inclusion-in-a-global-enterprise.md

 Diverse perspectives bring new ways of thinking.

-Female representation in top management of the S&P 1500 over 14 years led to an inclease in financial performance equating to 42 million dollars of firm value [Doesn't sound very much!
+Female representation in top management of the S&P 1500 over 14 years led to an increase in financial performance equating to 42 million dollars of firm value [Doesn't sound very much!
 Must be billions, at least.].